wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-voice-proxy-with-cloud-functions.md

 ![Function deployed](/content/blog/build-a-voice-proxy-with-cloud-functions/function-delpoyed.png "Function deployed")

 Your call forwarding service is live, so give it a call!
-Even better, have a friend call your virtual number—this way, you can test both scenarios.
+Even better, have a friend ring your virtual number—this way, you can test both call directions.

 ## Where Next?